mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

     [AnimatedChart2]: ../../assets/tutorials/chart/advanced_chart_2.png

-By incorporating the directive `Increase the width and height of the figure.` and `Show countries on the map.` we've successfully refined our animation and are now able to better interpret our result.
+By incorporating the directive `Increase the width and height of the figure.` and `Show countries on the map.` we've successfully refined our animation.

 Upon closer inspection, the title is too long and the color palette used does not match out needs.
-We can fix those issue with better and more specific prompting.
+We can fix those issues with better and more specific prompting.
 Let's run the code below to visually improve the chart.

 !!! example "Vizro-AI animated chart"